Epitais/Guessinggame/README.md

-# Guessinggame
+# Guessing Game
 A short and simple guessing game.
+The aim of the game is to guess the number which is chosen from 1-100.
+The program will tell you if your guess is higher or lower than the computer's chosen number.
+At the end of the game, you can choose to try again or quit.
+The program tracks your correct guesses, turns and rounds.
+A correct guess is worth 1 point and a guess on your your first try is worth 5 points.